 While TCP is the most commonly used protocol on the internet for its stability, UDP may, in fact, be more stable depending on other factors in your VPN tunnel connection.
 The hardware a VPN app runs on also makes a big difference between the speed and stability of UDP vs. TCP.

 We recommend running stability checks and a speed test with each TCP and UDP VPN server connection.
 Fully test which works best with your hardware and connection.

 IKEv2/IPsec: Superior Speed & Stability – Blocking & Leak Vulnerability

-Very few VPN service providers utilize an open source IKEv2 implementation for great connection speeds and the security of community oversight.
-IPVanish VPN utilizes the most secure implementation in the world with the greatest community of encryption experts working on it.
+Very few VPN service providers utilize an open source IKEv2 implementation for high streaming connection download speeds and the data security of community oversight.
+Surfshark VPN employs the most secure implementation in the world with the greatest community of encryption experts working on it.
 Along with full IPsec encryption, this IKEv2/IPsec combination has lately proven one of the favored protocols for high-speed internet connections through an encrypted VPN tunnel.

 Is Your VPN Service Slow?

 While slow streaming download speeds are an issue with many low-end and so-called free VPN providers, most top-tier VPN service companies invest heavily in global servers and protocol optimizations.